 You can get technical support by email and live chat.
 It’s important to note that it can take several hours to receive a response by live chat.

 NewRetirement offers an “Office Hours” video session on Thursdays where users can ask questions about navigating the platform.

 The platform is easy to use.
 Several video tutorials are available that you can try before contacting customer support.

-Users must purchase the Live or Advisor package to get personalized financial advice.
+Users must purchase the Advisor package to get personalized financial advice.

 Positives and Negatives